sitespeedio/sitespeed.io/docs/privacy-policy/index.md

 We don't collect any information from our users.
 None.
 Nada.
 We don't include 3rd party scripts either to make sure that your privacy isn't compromised.

 ## Who is collecting it?
 We don't collect any data from you with the sitespeed.io tools.
-But as we said before: Chrome/Firefox is probably calls home when you run your tests.
+But as we said before: Chrome/Firefox/Edge/Safari is probably calling home when you run your tests.

 ## How is it collected?
 We don't collect any information.